inducer/loopy/doc/tutorial.rst

 functions.
 The full lists of available functions may be found in a the :class:`TargetBase` implementation (e.g. :class:`CudaTarget`)

+Custom user functions may be represented using the method described in :ref:`_functions`

 Data-dependent control flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~